 Language instruction - including computer-based elements - forms the backbone of the teaching programme and students are expected to progress to a high level of competence in the four basic linguistic skills of listening, speaking, reading and writing.
 This includes nurturing an ability to cope with different registers and styles of written and spoken French and to reflect critically on the way the language is used and structured.
-History of the language or aspects of its contemporary form and use are examples of subject options that are available over the course of the four years.
+History of the language or aspects of its contemporary form and use are examples of optional subject available over the course of the four years.

 The programme in the Junior Freshman (first) year includes an introduction to many aspects of contemporary France, general linguistics and literature.
-To deepen your analytical understanding of how language and languages work you will also take the introduction to language study course delivered by the Centre for Language and Communication Studies.

 First year subject areas include:

-- French grammar and grammatical analysis - Comprehension of the written and spoken language - Contemporary short stories, novels, theatre, films and a specially prepared anthology of French poetry
+- Introduction to language study - French grammar and grammatical analysis - Comprehension of the written and spoken language - Contemporary short stories, novels, theatre, films and a specially prepared anthology of French poetry